Colonnade Gray: LRV, Undertones & More!

 Colonnade Gray lightened by 25% (and in morning east-facing light)

 What white trim colours look good with Colonnade Gray?

 Colonnade is pretty flexible.
-You can try it with almost ANY of my fave white paint colours, but my personal choice is BM White Dove (which is really my fave for MANY projects).
-It’s just a soft warm white – not too creamy, but not too stark either.
+You can try it with almost ANY of my top white paint colours, but my personal faves are…

-And while these next photos are NOT my home, but rather my E-design clients.
+These next photos are from another one of my E-design clients.
 I wanted to quickly show you how Colonnade Gray looks with slightly warmer features and furnishings.

-And I apologize for the slightly smaller photo size.
-I do rely on my clients to send me their after photos and interiors are DARNED tough to shoot – she did pretty good!
+And I apologize for the slightly smaller photo size/quality.
+My blog relies 100% on my clients sending me their after photos and interiors are DARN tough to shoot – she did pretty good!

-Below, see how well Colonnade partners up with subdued greige and grayed-out beige tones (decor)!
+Below, see how well Colonnade partners up with subdued greige and grayed-out beige tones in this room!

 Not sure if Colonnade Gray is the colour for you?
 I’VE GOT MORE!

 SHERWIN WILLIAMS REPOSE GRAY